TelegramBots/book/src/2/send-msg/text-msg.md

 Text is a powerful interface for your bot and [`sendMessage`] probably is the most used method of the Telegram Bot API.
 Text messages are easy to send and fast to display on devices with slower networking.

 _Don't send boring plain text to users all the time_.
-Telegram allows you to format the text using Markdown or HTML.
+Telegram allows you to format the text using HTML or Markdown.
+> We highly recommend you use HTML instead of Markdown because Markdown has lots of annoying aspects

 ## Send Text Message